Air Corporate

 What industries get rejected for corporate accounts in Hong Kong?

 Crypto and digital assets, gambling, money lending, adult content, and weapons face outright rejection at most Hong Kong banks.
-If your business falls into a medium-risk category (import/export trading, fintech, digital goods), start with a fintech provider first and build transaction history before approaching traditional banks.
+Medium-risk industries (import/export trading, fintech, digital goods) should start with a fintech provider first and build transaction history before approaching traditional banks.

 Can I open a Hong Kong corporate account remotely as a non-resident?

 Yes.
-Fintech providers (Airwallex, Currenxie, Statrys) and virtual banks (ZA Bank, WeLab Bank) support fully remote onboarding with no Hong Kong visit required.
-Traditional banks (HSBC, Hang Seng) generally require a branch visit for non-residents, though DBS and OCBC offer video KYC for some applicant profiles.
+Fintech providers (Airwallex, Aspire, Statrys) and virtual banks (ZA Bank, WeLab Bank) support fully remote onboarding with no Hong Kong visit required.
+Traditional banks (HSBC, Hang Seng) generally require a branch visit for non-residents.

 Is a corporate account required by law in Hong Kong?

 There is no law that explicitly requires a corporate account rather than a personal account.
-In practice it is effectively mandatory: the annual statutory audit requires bank statements in the company's name, the Inland Revenue expects separate business financial records, and most enterprise clients require payment to a business entity.
+In practice it is effectively mandatory: the annual statutory audit requires bank statements in the company's name, the IRD expects separate business financial records, and most enterprise clients require payment to a business entity.

 What is the minimum balance for a corporate account in Hong Kong?

 There is no legal minimum.
-Banks set their own fee waiver thresholds: OCBC requires HKD 20,000, DBS requires HKD 50,000, Hang Seng requires HKD 100,000, HSBC requires HKD 500,000 for their standard fee waiver.
-Fintech providers and virtual banks typically have no minimum balance requirement at all.
+Banks set their own fee waiver thresholds: DBS and BOC require HKD 50,000, Hang Seng requires HKD 100,000, Standard Chartered requires HKD 200,000, and HSBC requires HKD 500,000 for their standard fee waiver.
+Fintech providers and virtual banks typically have no minimum balance requirement.

 What happens to the corporate account if I close the company?